DeeMysterio/italy_compliance/README.md

 ## Italy Compliance

-app to include lo compliance in Italy
+App built on top of ERPNext to include Italy specific code of ERPNext.

 #### License